 Sign Language Supporter Awaits White House Response – Gail Rosenblum, Star Tribune

-8 Ways to be Deaf
+8 Ways to Be Deaf (out of print)

 The Census Taker and Other Deaf Humor